rsksmart/devportal-1.0/guides/flyover/tools.md

 See the liquidity provider [repo](https://github.com/rsksmart/liquidity-provider-server) for instructions.

-Alternatively, you may choose to use a Testnet instance of the Liquidity Provider Server: `http://flyover-01.aws-us-east-2.testnet.dev.flyover.rskcomputing.net:8080/`
+Alternatively, you may choose to use a Testnet instance of the Liquidity Provider Server: `https://flyover-lps.testnet.rsk.co:8080/`

 ## Hardhat

-In this [custom hardhat script (hardhat + ethers.js)](https://github.com/Vovchyk/lbc-utils/blob/master/hardhat.config.ts#L26-L35), you can find an example of the `hashQuote` call.
+In this [custom script](https://github.com/Vovchyk/lbc-utils/blob/3662afed437c30ec7cd2b259247e4ed91db1442b/hardhat.config.ts#L26-L35) you can find an example of the `hashQuote` call, this uses hardhat + ethers.js to trigger hashQuote.
 See an example of the execution below:

 ```shell
 npx hardhat hash-quote --quote